Restaurant Shift Manager Resume Guide + Tips + Example

 Practice does make perfect.
 To prepare for your interview, start by reviewing the most common interview questions, such as:

-- Describe a situation when you had to handle a difficult customer.
+- Describe a time when you had to face a stressful scenario.

 Write down two or three possible answers for each question, then practice answering them with a friend or family member.